Angolan ex-leader dos Santos in intensive care -Portuguese media | Politics

 - Angola

-Angolan former president Jose Eduardo dos Santos, who ruled Africa's second-biggest oil producer for nearly four decades, is in intensive care at a clinic in Barcelona, Portuguese news agency Lusa reported on Thursday, citing a source close to him.
+Angola's former president Jose Eduardo dos Santos, who ruled Africa's second biggest oil producer for nearly four decades, is in intensive care at a clinic in Barcelona, Portuguese news agency Lusa reported, citing a source close to him.

+Dos Santos, 79, has been receiving medical treatment since 2019, but his health deteriorated and he was admitted to an intensive care unit, Lusa reported on Thursday, without saying when this occurred.
+The Angolan government did not respond immediately on Friday to a request for comment on the former president's condition.

-He was replaced by President Joao Lourenco, who despite being from the incumbent's People's Movement for the Liberation of Angola (MPLA), swiftly moved to probe allegations of multi-billion dollar corruption during the dos Santos era, targeting the former leader's children.
-Last year, dos Santos returned home for the first time since he went into exile in Barcelona in April 2019.
+Dos Santos was replaced in 2017 by President Joao Lourenco, who despite being from the incumbent's People's Movement for the Liberation of Angola (MPLA), swiftly moved to probe allegations of multi-billion dollar corruption during the dos Santos era, targeting the former leader's children.
+Last year dos Santos returned home for the first time since he went into exile in Barcelona in April 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)